 sudo apt install ubuntu-mate-desktop

-To install LXDE on Ubuntu, use the following command:
+To install LXQt on an Ubuntu server, use the following command:

-If you install more than one desktop environment, you can switch between different GUIs from your display manager screen.
-SLiM, for example, lets you cycle through the installed environments by pressing F1 repeatedly.
+The Slim display manager, for example, allows cycling through the installed environments by pressing F1 repeatedly.
 The name of the currently toggled environment is visible at the bottom of the screen.

 To revert to the command line interface and remove the packages related to the display manager and the desktop environments: